FTChinese/subscription-api/_doc/iap.md

 6. Otherwise we set `ftcId` to the `ftc_user_id` column if it is still empty.

-7. Now we have valid `FtcAccount` and iap `Subscription`, starting linking  them.
+7. Now we have a valid account and iap `Subscription`, starting linking them.

 8. First retrieve `Membership` by the `ftc_vip.apple_subscription_id` column using the IAP's original transaction id.
 Then retrieve `Membershp` again by the `ftc_vip.vip_id` using the ftc id.
 Note if both are not found in DB, we do not treat them as error since zero value of `Membership` is a valid value to operate on.

-9. Now that we have `FtcAccount`, existing iap side `Membership`, existing ftc side `Membership`, and an update-to-date iap `Subscription`, we'll validate whether the `Subscription` is allowed to link to `FtcAccount`.
+9. Now we have user's account, existing iap side `Membership`, existing ftc side `Membership`, and an iap `Subscription`, we'll validate whether the `Subscription` is allowed to link to `FtcAccount`.

 10. If current iap side `Membership` is equal to ftc side `Membership`, it indicates 2 possibilities: